Signature SDEs from an affine and polynomial perspective: Affine and polynomial processes on

-\begin{example} We present now some choices for $\Pi$. \begin{enumerate} \item $\Pi:=\{\{I\}\colon |I|\geq 0\}$.
+\begin{example} We discuss now some choices for $\Pi$. \begin{enumerate} \item $\Pi:=\{\{I\}\colon |I|\geq 0\}$.
 In this case $ |\u|_\x=\sum_{|I|\geq0}|\co \u I\co \x I|.$ If every entry of $\x$ is nonzero $ |\u |_{\x }$ is a norm.
 As we shall see, this partition is however not shuffle-compatible in the sense of Definition~\ref{def:shufflecomp}. \item $\Pi:=\{\{I\colon I^{ord}=J\}\colon J=J^{ord}\}$.
 In this case where $I^{ord}$ is the ordered version of $I$.
 The advantage of this semi-norm lies in the connection with power series explained in Lemma~\ref{lem1}~\ref{it11iii} below.
-In particular, this partition is shuffle-compatible (see Definition~\ref{def:shufflecomp}).
+In particular, this partition is the finest shuffle-compatible partition (see Definition~\ref{def:shufflecomp}).

 \item $\Pi:=\{\{I\colon |I|=n\}\colon n\geq 0\}$.
-In this case This is the largest semi-norm satisfying the necessary properties, thus the one corresponding to the largest $\Scal^*$.
+In this case This is the smallest semi-norm satisfying the necessary properties, thus the one corresponding to the largest $\Scal^*$.
 This partition is also shuffle-compatible (see Definition~\ref{def:shufflecomp}). \end{enumerate} \end{example}

-If $\Scal$ is invariant under dilations $ d_\lambda$ for $ 0 < \lambda < 1 $, defined below, we also obtain uniform convergence results as well as continuity for \eqref{eq:uxana}.
-Note that this condition is satisfied for the $\mathcal{S}=G((\mathbb{R}^d))$, the set of so-called group like elements introduced in Section~\ref{sigstatespace}.
-We provide those results here for the largest semi-norm introduced in Example~\ref{ex2}\ref{it3iii}.